stefan-hoeck/idris2-tutorial/src/Appendices/Projects.md

 dependencies for you.
 However, you might also want to depend on a library that is not yet part of pack's collection.
-In that case, you must specify the library in question in one of your `pack.toml` files - the global one found at `$HOME/.pack/user/pack.toml`, or the one local to your current project (if any).
-There, you can either specify a dependency local to your system or a remote project on GitHub.
+In that case, you must specify the library in question in one of your `pack.toml` files - the global one found at `$HOME/.pack/user/pack.toml`, or one local to your current project or one of its parent directories (if any).
+There, you can either specify a dependency local to your system or a Git project (local or remote).
 An example for each is shown below:

 ```toml